ywangd/stash/README.md

 	* Ctrl-A and Ctrl-E to jump to the beginning and end of the input line, respectively
 	* Ctrl-U to erase the input line
+	* Ctrl-W to erase one word before cursor
 	* Ctrl-L to clear the screen

 * You can **run (almost) any regular python scripts** from within StaSh